thoughtworks/simplebandit/README.md

 ## Excluding actions

-In some contexts you might want to apply business rules and exclude certain actionIds, or only include certain others:
+In some contexts you might want to apply business rules and exclude certain `actionIds``, or only include certain others:

 ```typescript
 recommendation = bandit.recommend(context, { exclude: ["apple"] });